Ci Durian: Location

-The main ones are the Peteh, called the Banten on the lower reaches near the city of Kota Banten, the Ujung, which enters the sea at Pontang, the Durian, which enters the sea at Tanara, the Manceuri, and the Sadane, which rises in the mountainous region of Priyangan and in 1682 formed the border between the Dutch East India Company (VOC) territory and Batavia (modern Jakarta).
+The main ones are the Peteh, called the Banten on the lower reaches near the city of Kota Banten, the Ujung, which enters the sea at Pontang, the Durian, which enters the sea at Tanara, the Manceuri, and the Sadane, which rises in the mountainous region of Priyangan and 1682 formed the border between the Dutch East India Company (VOC) territory and Batavia (modern Jakarta).

-The Durian, Manceuri and Sadane rivers flow through the Tangerang Plain.
+The Durian, Manceuri, and Sadane rivers flow through the Tangerang Plain.

 The rivers fan out into deltas near the coast.

 There are marshes between the mouth of the Durian at Tanara and the mouth of the Sadane.

 History

-The original inhabitants of the mouths of Ci Ujung, Ci Durian and Ci Banten rivers were Sundanese people.
+The original inhabitants of the mouths of Ci Ujung, Ci Durian, and Ci Banten rivers were Sundanese people.

 In 1682 there were paddy fields on the lower reaches of the Ujung and Durian.

 After 1700 sugar production in Banten was revived, mostly in the swampy Ci Durian delta, which had the water needed to grow sugarcane.

 This project was organized by the Chinese entrepreneur Limpeenko, a merchant who lived in Batavia and regularly visited the Banten Sultanate, bringing luxury fabrics for the Sultan's court.

-Limpeenko obtained a number of leases from the sultan in 1699.
+Limpeenko obtained several leases from the sultan in 1699.

 At this time the area at the mouth of the Durian was sparsely populated, with the original inhabitants living by fishing and some agriculture.

 Their way of life remained unchanged with the rise of sugar production.

 Newcomers such as Malays settled without permission in the area to work the sugar plantations, but the bulk of the labor force was Chinese from Batavia.

 In 1808 the part of the Banten Sultanate to the east of the Ci Durian (or Ci Kandi) was ceded to the Dutch.

 This territory became part of the Dutch-controlled Banten Province, whose western border was defined by the Ci Durian, which now separated the province from the Banten Sultanate.

 The Dutch government leased the land to the east of the Ci Durian to private Dutch people.

 The last titular sultan of Banten was removed in 1832, but in 1836 a rebellion broke out in Ci Durian Ilir that was put down by force.

 Another rebellion in Ci Durian Udik was suppressed in 1845.

 After a final revolt elsewhere in Banten in 1850 there was quiet for 30 years, when a terrible plague broke out, followed by the disaster of the 1883 eruption of Krakatoa.